 Get Your Groceries Delivered

-Grocery delivery typically comes with a fee, so it’s probably not something you’ll want to splurge on each week, but when you’re in a pinch it can be extremely time-saving.
+Grocery delivery typically comes with a fee so it might not be something you’ll want to splurge on each week, but it can be extremely time-saving — plus, it’s the safest way to get groceries right now.
 Enjoy the occasional service, which typically costs in the $6 to $12 range.

 Set Up Repeat Orders on Amazon for the Year